ZaidP101/Blog_js/README.md

 *   **Heroku:**  Follow the Heroku deployment guide for Node.js applications.
 *   **AWS EC2:**  Set up an EC2 instance and deploy the application manually.
 *   **Digital Ocean:**  Use a Digital Ocean droplet to host the application.
 *   **Docker:** Containerize the application using Docker for easier deployment and scaling.
+See the Dockerfile for instructions on building the Docker image.

 **General Steps:**